Craniofacial Disorders Diagnosis

 Diagnostic Tests for Craniofacial Disorders

-- X-rays of the head – a diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues and bones of the head onto film.
+This diagnostic test uses invisible electromagnetic energy beams to produce images of internal tissues and bones of the head.